surniaulula/wpsso/README.md

 <li>Support for embedded videos in content text (iframe and object HTML markup).</li>
 <li>Additional Open Graph / Rich Pin meta tags for videos and e-commerce products.</li>
 <li>Twitter <a href="https://dev.twitter.com/cards/types/player">Player Card</a> markup for embedded videos from Slideshare, Vimeo, Wistia, and/or Youtube.</li>
-<li>Configurable user profile contact field names and labels for customized theme / SEO plugin integration.</li>
 <li>Include or exclude individual Google / SEO, Open Graph, Twitter Card, and Schema meta tags from webpage headers.</li>
+<li>Configurable user profile contact field names and labels.</li>
 <li>Optional URL shortening with Bitly, Google, Ow.ly, TinyURL, or YOURLS.</li>
-<li>Integrates with 3rd party plugins and services for additional image, video, product, and content information (see <a href="http://wpsso.com/codex/plugins/wpsso/notes/modules/">About Pro Modules</a> and <a href="http://wpsso.com/codex/plugins/wpsso/installation/integration/">Integration Notes</a> for details).
-The following modules are included with the Pro version, and are automatically loaded if/when the supported plugins and/or services are detected.
+<li>Integrates with 3rd party plugins and services for additional image, video, product, and content information.
+The following modules are included with the Pro version, and are automatically loaded if/when the supported plugins and/or services are required.

 <ul>
 <li><strong>Supported 3rd Party Plugins</strong>